Phonics and Reading

 Phonics and Reading at Worle Village Primary School

-Children begin their phonics journey in the first term of Reception and children make rapid progress in their reading journey.
+Here at Worle Village Primary, we use Unlocking Letters and Sounds which was validated by the DfE in December 2021.
+We begin teaching phonics in the first few weeks of term 1 in Reception and children make rapid progress in their reading journey.